Effigy of the Forgotten: Reception and legacy

-Effigy of the Forgotten has received critical acclaim and is considered by many to be one of the most influential death metal albums of all time.
+Effigy of the Forgotten initially received mixed reviews, but has since received critical acclaim and is considered by many to be one of the most influential death metal albums of all time.
 It is regarded as a pioneering record in the development of multiple subgenres of death metal, notably brutal death metal, slam death metal, and technical death metal, becoming a benchmark of the latter genre along with Death's fourth album Human, Pestilence's third album Testimony of the Ancients, and Atheist's second album Unquestionable Presence.

 Decibel Magazine would later say: "Effigy of the Forgotten was a benchmark for extreme music, as it sacrificed neither virtuosity or brutality, becoming a signpost for thousands who were still contemplating how to incorporate scalar runs, rapid-fire palm-muting and hummingbird-wing-quick picking into riffs, while opening up rhythmic dimensions and the scope of the blast beat."

 In 2013, Graham Hartmann of Loudwire wrote: "Baffling enough, when performed live, the tracks from Effigy of the Forgotten consistently remain as Suffocation's most purely brutal offerings.
 The album is widely known for blueprinting low guttural vocals and integrating masterful technicality within brutal death metal, and the disc's tracks 'Infecting the Crypts,' 'Liege of Inveracity' and 'Jesus Wept' could compete with any modern death metal song in a competition of pure heaviness."

 In 2016, Invisible Oranges commended the album's artwork and Burn's production, conferring the titles of "bonafide death metal classic" and "one of the heaviest [...] ever recorded" on the album.
 Staff writer Tom Campagna wrote: "The band would go on to record the ill-fated Breeding The Spawn a year and a half later.
 For that album, Roadrunner refused to let the band join Scott Burns in the studio again, which led to a poor recording and eventually Smith’s first exit from the band (he returned when the band reformed in 2004 with Souls to Deny).
 But for a shining moment in 1991 Suffocation were one of the most promising, new, brutally heavy, technically sound bands on the scene.
 25 years later this is still one of the heaviest albums ever recorded.

 In 2021, Chris Dick of Decibel wrote: "Suffocation, unlike many of their peers, put their rhythm players (bassist Josh Barohn and drummer Mike Smith) front and center of the carnage.
 The opening bass-drum salvo to the title track is brief but killer, and their involvement throughout Effigy of the Forgotten is not just notable but genre-definable.
 That Mike Smith was able to carve out a new drum pattern–the “Smithblast”–was just another unique trait in Suffocation’s beastly quiver."

 Metal Hammer named Effigy the 18th best death metal album of all time, calling it "effectively ground zero" for the brutal death metal subgenre.